shentufoundation/testnet/README.md

 ...
 ```

 Then, go to http://explorer.certik.foundation/faucet, submit your test account's address.
-The account will receive some amount of CKT and CKG tokens for testing purpose.
+The account will receive some amount of CTK for testing purpose.
 Please do not abuse the faucet as there are only limited number of tokens available for testnet.

 You can create multiple accounts for testing purpose.

-Please note that the testnet can be restarted occasionally during the beta testing stage, so you may need to re-create account / re-apply for test tokens on each testnet restart.
+Please note that the testnet may be restarted occasionally, so you may need to re-create account / re-apply for test tokens on each testnet restart.

 ## Run A Full Node